EthanHaque/git_like_a_software_enginner/git_for_swe/branching.md

-# Git Branching: A User's Guide
+# A User's Guide to Branching

 ## Introduction to Branching in Git